7 Content Rules

 Your audience likes to learn.

 So, show them how to do something.
-In our home, we’ve learned how to fix dishwashers, inflate large objects, make recipes, put a boat on a trailer and pack a cargo-van - from value-added objects on other’s websites.
+In my home, we’ve learned how to fix dishwashers, inflate large objects, make recipes, put a boat on a trailer and pack a cargo-van - from value-added content on other’s websites.
 Offer value-added content and build a relationship of trust with your audience.
 Before people buy from you, they need to trust you.

 Value-added content that transforms outcomes is huge.